astashov/yatro/README.md

 });
 ```

-You can also specify the desired request and response types when creating a router, then it will be enforced
-in route handlers.
+You can also specify the desired request and response types when creating a router, then it will be enforced in route handlers.
+You could use it to pass e.g. the request object into the route handlers.
 All of that together could look like this:

 ```ts
 interface IRequest {